 Fractured Collarbone: Most common in children and young adults, and usually caused by an awkward fall.
 There is usually immediate pain and swelling and it may be difficult to move the arm

 Bankart Lesion: A tear in the cartilage that causes shoulder instability (sometimes dislocation) and catching pain.
 Usually caused by a fall or contact sports

 Shoulder Fractures: Find out all about the different types of shoulder fractures, how they are treated and how to make a great recovery

 Proximal Humerus Fractures: This is when there is a break at the top of the upper arm bone.
 Here we look at the common causes, symptoms and treatment options

-Frozen Shoulder: Most common between the ages of 40-70.
-It usually starts with pain in the shoulder with progressive stiffness.
+Frozen Shoulder: Most commonly affecting patients who are between the ages of 40-70.
+It usually starts with pain in the shoulder with progressive shoulder stiffness.
 After a while the pain eases but the stiffness gets progressively worse and arm movement feels blocked.
 In most cases develops for no obvious reason although it can follow and injury or surgery

 Brachial Neuritis: Sudden onset of severe shoulder pain followed by weakness and loss of movement.
 Caused by inflammation of the brachial plexus

-Restless Arm Syndrome: Pain, strange sensations and involuntary arms movements, particular worse at night
+Restless Arm Syndrome: Pain, strange sensations and involuntary arms movements that seems to be particularly worse at night

 SLAP Tear: Damage to the top part of the cartilage that surrounds the shoulder joint.
 Causes shoulder pain, instability and weakness